 “Building bridges across continents, the iaf wants to maximize the value its members can gain from global cooperation”

-The apparel industry feeds a retail market of 1.3 trillion US Dollars according to Euromonitor.
+Going into detail, the apparel industry feeds a retail market of 1.3 trillion US Dollars according to Euromonitor.
 Including sales figures not officially recorded the apparel industry feeds a retail market in the vicinity of 2 billion US Dollars.
 It employs tens of millions of people worldwide.
 For more detailed information click on www.iafnet.com/industrystatistics .

 Apparel has a relatively large impact on our lives because it’s production is labour intensive, because apparel is worn by everybody and because clothing is so much woven into the expression of our personal identities and our position in society.